triton-inference-server/server/docs/protocol/extension_model_repository.md

   // The name of the repository.
 If empty the index is returned
   // for all repositories.
   string repository_name = 1;

+  // If true return only models currently ready for inferencing. bool ready = 2;
 }

 message RepositoryIndexResponse